How to Create a Dialog Box in Excel (3 Useful Applications)

 Example 2: Create an Interactive Dialog Box

 In this portion, I will show how to Create an Interactive Dialog Box with some simple steps.
-Just follow my steps, and you will be also able to make an interactive dialog box.
+Just follow my steps, and you can also make an interactive dialog box.

 Steps: